Katerina Botsari: Biography

-Born in 1818 or in 1820 in Ioannina, she was the daughter of the chieftain and hero of the Greek revolution, Markos Botsaris.
+Born in 1818 or in 1820 in Ioannina, then a regional capital in the Ottoman Empire, she was the daughter of the chieftain and hero of the Greek revolution, Markos Botsaris.
 When the Greek Revolution broke out, Ekaterini was in Ioannina.
 She and other women were captured by the authorities and transferred to a distant land of the Ottoman Empire, within the European territory.
 During her time in captivity she was put under the protection of upper class Ottoman women.
 In fact, it seems that one of them tried to adopt her.
-In the end however, after the prisoner exchange, Ekaterini returned to her family and later she went to the newly created Greek state.
+In the end, however, after the prisoner exchange, Ekaterini returned to her family and later she went to the newly created Greek state.

 After the marriage of the newly elected king in 1836, a household was formed for his spouse Queen Amalia, and Katerina Botsari was appointed to the post of Lady-in-Waiting.
 She was one of few Greek courtiers in the court of Otto and Amalia, which was mostly composed of Germans before 1843.
 She was the described by the diarist Christiane Lüth: